 A recent forum on best practices in competitive intelligence, organized by the New York Legal Marketing Association, offered a robust discussion of what thought leaders see as challenges, strategies and solutions for law firms experiencing the economic trends of greater competition and price pressures in the marketplace.
-A conversation with Mark Young, President at Shift Central, a market intelligence agency, provided some highlights of key issues and solutions for this article.
+A conversation with Mark Young, a moderator of the forum and President at Shift Central, a market intelligence agency, provided some highlights of key issues and solutions for this article.
 Mark’s 28 years of experience combines service as a CMO for Am Law firms, corporate general counsel and a law firm partner.

 For many firms, keeping pace with what needs to be accomplished in order to stay competitive or to be ahead of the curve requires bulking up on talent, competitive intelligence, research and data analysis.
 The resources within an organization are often spotty and lack a strategy or the action to implement one.
 There is an overarching need to convert market intelligence into action, which brings to mind Thomas Edison’s quote that genius is 1% inspiration and implementation is 99% perspiration.
 Consequently, law firms have come to recognize that either they will need to make a bigger investment in marketing, business development and competitive intelligence or that they are no longer able to afford to keep their in-house marketing and research teams fully employed.
 Therefore, it is likely that law firms would benefit from both internal and external resources collaboratively working together.

 Another key component to a firm’s marketing strategy would include a program or service that engages their associates in marketing and business development.
 Many professionals have not been prepared for this nor feel an inclination to do so; however, there is a crusade to guide and lead them—requiring people with a human touch to shift the energetics of resistance and beliefs that are no longer useful.
 From a recruitment perspective, another leadership quality, as the need for change may accelerate,